This tutorial explains how to define a mapping

 });

-Elasticsearch date patterns are fully applied to dates in the pivot and compact views, while dates in the drill-through view may remain unformatted.
+Elasticsearch date patterns are fully applied to dates in the classic (tabular) and compact forms, while dates in the drill-through view may remain unformatted.

 If you need a date pattern that is applied in all the views similarly, format date fields using patterns supported in both Flexmonster and Elasticsearch: